StormChild/bdd-nona-demo/README.md

 3. You can download these stories as feature files to your local drive
 4. You can copy these files into your feature folders at the beginning of each sprint

+## How to behave
+1. Behaviour driven development is a conversation between customers, stakeholders, project managers and development teams
+2. The language and stories should be understood by non-technical people
+3. The stories should be concrete or non-fiction
+4. The stories should have a narative that is real world
+5. Think non technical

 ## Simple Implementation
 Run the following commands to scaffold a project
 ```bash